Vazhikkadavu: Geography

+Climate

+Vazhikkadavu has a tropical monsoon climate (Köppen Am).
+On average, it gets the most rainfall in June, with 654 mm; and the least in January, with 28 mm.

+Demographics

+According to the 2011 Indian Census, there are 9,972 households within Vazhikkadavu.
+Among the 47,322 residents, 22,470 are male and 24,853 are female.
+The literacy rate is 78.58%, with 18,004 of the male population and 19,182 of the female population being literate.
+The census location code is 627475.

 Services

 Check posts of sales tax, forest, excise and motor vehicle departments are also present.

 The Nadukani Ghat is famous for its greenery.
 It has rare species.

 Places of worship

 Masjids serve various parts of Vazhikkadavu including the ancient Marutha Juma Masjid.

 The Karakkode Durga Devi Temple and Sri Ramananda Ashram are Hindu pilgrim sites in Nilambur area.
 The temple is under the management of Ramananda Ashram.
 H.H.
 Swami Sreedharananda is the founder of the ashram.